brainhub/modsqr/README.md

 x^2^2^36 will take approximately 1 day and 146.972 min (1.10206 day) to compute on this system (t=36)
 ```

-Here is a sample run on a more recent PC.
-Notice the warnings with `LOW PERFORMANCE` is gone, but `IMPORTANT!` remains.
-A higher value of `t` is suggested by `sqr_test`.
+Here is a sample run on a more recent CPU.
+Notice that the warning with `LOW PERFORMANCE` is gone, but the one with `IMPORTANT!` remains.
+A higher value of `t` is suggested by the `sqr_test`.

 ```
 $ make test